-Applies to: Nerdio for Azure (NFA) and Nerdio Private Cloud (NPC).
+Applies to: Nerdio for Azure (RDS) and Nerdio Private Cloud.
+Does not apply to Nerdio for Azure (AVD).

 Nerdio supports two-factor authentication (2FA) to secure access to your Nerdio desktops.
 Nerdio uses "SMS PASSCODE" services to enforce two-factor authentication.
 The services authenticate users by sending a real-time, session-specific one-time passcode (OTP) to users' mobile phones via SMS and voice-call.
 Once the OTP has been validated, user is granted access to their Nerdio desktop.